Beibehaltungsgenehmigung: Background

-However, 61% of people who naturalised as German citizens in 2017 who applied for permission to retain their original citizenship(s) under the hardship exception, were successful in obtaining approval to do so, including more than 81% of new German citizens from the Americas.
+61% of people who naturalised as German citizens in 2017 who applied for permission to retain their original citizenship(s) under the hardship exception, were successful in obtaining approval to do so, including more than 81% of new German citizens from the Americas.
+However, it was only 17% for Turkish applicants in 2015.

-German citizens who acquire the citizenship of any country outside the EU or Switzerland must first obtain a Beibehaltungsgenehmigung; otherwise, they will lose their German citizenship upon acquiring the foreign citizenship.
+German citizens who acquire the citizenship of any country outside the EU or Switzerland had to first obtain a Beibehaltungsgenehmigung; otherwise, they would lose their German citizenship upon acquiring the foreign citizenship.

 Procedure

-A Beibehaltungsgenehmigung is not granted automatically to everyone who applies, but only on a discretionary basis depending on the applicant's circumstances.
-The individual's personal, family and professional situation and public reputation is considered when deciding whether to grant the Beibehaltungsgenehmigung.
-A Beibehaltungsgenehmigung may be issued if the acquisition of the foreign citizenship along with the retention of German citizenship is justified by the applicant's personal and public situation and there are no compelling reasons why the application should be refused.
-The German legal principle of avoidance of multiple citizenship must be taken into consideration during the authorities’ decision-making process.
+A Beibehaltungsgenehmigung was not granted automatically to everyone who applied, but only on a discretionary basis depending on the applicant's circumstances.
+The individual's personal, family and professional situation and public reputation was considered when deciding whether to grant the Beibehaltungsgenehmigung.
+A Beibehaltungsgenehmigung may be issued if the acquisition of the foreign citizenship along with the retention of German citizenship is justified by the applicant's personal and public situation and there were no compelling reasons why the application should be refused.
+The former German legal principle of avoidance of multiple citizenship had to be taken into consideration during the authorities’ decision-making process.

 Grounds

-The eligibility requirements for a Beibehaltungsgenehmigung are set out in law:
+The eligibility requirements for a Beibehaltungsgenehmigung were set out in law: